 Located just outside of Baraga, Michigan, off the coast of Lake Superior, is the Ojibwa Casino Resort Baraga.
 This casino and hotel offers guests a place to stay onsite while they relax and enjoy the many amenities provided by owners and operators, the Keweenaw Bay Indian Community.

 The casino resort is set up to provide a range of entertainment options for guests.
 You can settle in at one of the over 340 slot machines for an hour, play blackjack or poker, or head over to the eight-lane bowling alley to play a game.
-A recently renovated Pressbox Bar & Grill offers quick meals and drinks, while the Lucky 7s Restaurant is ready to provide three square meals a day.
+A recently renovated Pressbox Bar & Grill offers meals and drinks, and a new venue is expected soon in the place of the closed Lucky 7’s.
 With an RV park and an attached hotel, guests can opt to stay in a suite or bring their own accommodations in the form of a motorcoach.

 Ojibwa Casino Resort Baraga Fact Table